DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples

-All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [auth_id branch](https://github.com/DK-Hostmaster/epp-xsd-files/tree/auth_id).
+All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

+The proposed extensions and XSD definitions are available in version [4.0][DKHMXSD4.0] of the DK Hostmaster XSD, which is currently marked as a _pre-release_.

+The referenced XSD version is not deployed at this time and is only available in the [EPP XSD repository][DKHMXSDSPEC], it might be surpassed by a newer version upon deployment of the EPP service implementing the proposal, please refer to the revision of [EPP Service Specification][DKHMEPPSPEC] describing the implementation.

 <a id="description"></a>
 ## Description